yutanagano/sceptr/README.md

 - `sceptr.variant.ab_sceptr_xlarge_cdr3_only_mlm_only` (extra larger variant using only the CDR3 sequences as input, only trained on MLM, with model dimensionality 768)
 - `sceptr.variant.a_sceptr` (alpha-chain only variant)
 - `sceptr.variant.b_sceptr` (beta-chain only variant)

-> [!TIP]
-> If your machine doesn't have a CUDA-capable GPU, or a smaller GPU, the larger variants may take a long time to run.
-> The regular variants have comparable performance and should run quicker.